Breastfeeding works on a simple supply and demand principle.

 A rich source of Vitamin B12 and omega 3 fatty acids.
 Salmon is also a natural source of Vitamin D.

-The large amounts of DHA found in salmon are excellent for the development of the baby’s nervous system and the brain.
+The large amounts of DHA found in salmon are excellent for developing the baby’s nervous system and brain.

 These essential fatty acids will improve lactation and help with the quality of your milk.